puresight/puresight.github.io/tech/security.md

 tags:
 - infosec
 subject: infosec
-description: "Stay aware of evolving best practices in information security and how innovations in the web technology platform can help keep your open web applications secure."
+description: "Stay aware of evolving best practices in information security, and how innovations in the platform can help keep your open web applications secure."
 image:
   alt: "Security"
   caption: ""